ADBond/bga-calypso/README.md

 * ~~delete needless notifications~~
 * Make sure I deal with the translation stuff properly, stop string concatenation etc.
   * make sure parameters use i18n etc
-* '"X" deals a new hand of cards' is not translating, and not sure why...??
+* ~~'"X" deals a new hand of cards' is not translating, and not sure why...??~~
-  * some others maybe also now - e.g. "... must lead a card to the first trick", and "X plays Y"
+  * ~~some others maybe also now - e.g. "... must lead a card to the first trick", and "X plays Y"~~
-  * doesn't like strings with "." at the end - can break new hand/new round logs with those
+  * ~~doesn't like strings with "." at the end - can break new hand/new round logs with those~~
+  * think one error in translation text was meaning others not going through pipeline? all cushty now tho

 ## For a different branch